 - Andante in F major The tranquil second movement is in sonata form, but lacks a development section.
 It extensively uses the winds.

 - Allegretto The third movement is a sonata-rondo that opens with a gavotte theme from Mozart’s opera Idomeneo.
 Girdlestone considers this movement to be very serious-minded.
 Like the first movement, it touches upon the minor; however, it ends confidently and triumphantly.

-Born 20 December 1948, Mitsuko Uchida is a Japanese naturalised-British classical pianist.
-She has appeared with most of the world’s foremost orchestras, recorded a wide repertory with major labels, won numerous awards and honours (including Dame Commander of the Order of the British Empire in 2009), and serves as co-director of the Marlboro Music School and Festival.
+Born on 20 December 1948, Mitsuko Uchida is a Japanese naturalised-British classical pianist.
+She has appeared with most of the world’s foremost orchestras, recorded a wide repertory with major labels, won numerous awards and honors (including Dame Commander of the Order of the British Empire in 2009), and serves as co-director of the Marlboro Music School and Festival.
 In recent years, she has also conducted major orchestras.